JHG777000/JHGPixels/README.md

 # JHGPixels

-JHGPixels is a basic libary for manipulating pixels.
+JHGPixels is a basic library for manipulating pixels.
 It allows a program to set a pixel’s position and color.
 It supports the following pixel formats:

 JHGBYTERGB - Red Green Blue 8 bits per channel